zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

    I have a technical problem
     ```

     > **Tip**: If the app fails because the rate limit is exceeded.
 Wait a few seconds and try the prompt again.
+If there is insufficient quota avaiable in your subscription, the model may not be able to respond.

 1. View the response.
 The agent may ask for your email address and a description of the issue.
 You can use any email address (for example, `alex@contoso.com`) and any issue description (for example `my computer won't start`)